brenton-leighton/ros_docker/README.md

 ## Running the containers directly

-The scripts used to run the containers are fairly trivial, they set variables that are evaluated at run time and create directories that are mounted into the container.

 The containers can be run directly from the compose file, however:
-- You should run the container from the script at least once to ensure any mounted directories are created (if not, they will be created by the root user)
+- You should run the container from the script at least once to ensure the home directory exists on the host (if not, it will be created by the root user)
-- If your ID on the host is not 1000 (if you are the first or only user it should be 1000) you need to either set the `USER_ID` variable or edit the value in the compose files.
+- If your ID on the host is not 1000 (if you are the first or only user it should be 1000) you need to either set the `USER_ID` variable or edit the value in the compose files
 - The GUI containers (with `desktop` in their names) should probably not be run directly because the scripts do some additional checks of variables and directories

 The containers can also be run from a [`devcontainer`](https://containers.dev/), e.g.: